TeemuKoivisto/prosemirror-react-typescript-example/README.md

 I also added a SSR example since I was dabbling with Next.js and wondered how well rich-text editors and SSR go together.
 Not without friction, I must say.

+And in addition to that I added a Next.js version which works somewhat better, but I'm still annoyed at the empty second white frame when rendering the page using SSR.
+Also the bundle size is getting out of hand even if you run the app outside of the development build.

 ## How to install

 To run the example-app locally you should for each `atlassian`, `full` and `minimal` editor execute: